Listen to this fascinating interview with the founder of the non-profit Canary Academy Online.

 Nasiyah was a dual credit student through Liberty University Online Academy.
 You might be wondering what the term dual credit means.

-When a student is taking dual credit classes, they are earning credits toward both their high school diploma and college diploma at the same time.
+When a student takes dual credit classes, they are earning credits toward both their high school diploma and college diploma at the same time.

-For example, when a student enrolls properly, they could take biology through an accredited college and earn credits toward both their high school diploma and college degree with one class.
+For example, when students enroll properly, they can take biology through an accredited college and earn credits toward their high school diploma and a college degree with one class.